 Collection of Your Personal Information

-Bottaro Law collects personally identifiable information, such as your e-mail address, name, home or work address or telephone number.
-We also collect anonymous demographic information, which is not unique to you, such as your ZIP code, age, gender, preferences, interests and favorites.
+Bottaro Law collects personally identifiable information—such as your e-mail address, name, home or work address, and / or your telephone number.
+We also collect anonymous demographic information, which is not unique to you, such as your ZIP code, age, gender, preferences, interests, and favorites.

-Information about your computer hardware and software that is automatically collected.
-This information can include: your IP address, browser type, domain names, access times and referring Web site addresses.
+We also receive information about your computer hardware and software that is automatically collected.
+This information can include: your IP address, browser type, domain names, access times, and referring Web site addresses.
 This information is used by Bottaro Law for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the website.

 Please keep in mind that if you directly disclose personally identifiable information or personally sensitive data through public message boards, this information may be collected and used by others.
 Note: Bottaro Law does not read any of your private online communications.